andrew-bacon/andrew-bacon.github.io/courses/PHIL236/236Exercises.md

 ### Exercises

 1. Let us say that three balls in ordinary Euclidean space are "right angled" iff their centres are at right angles.
 Does this notion make sense in a (non-Euclidean) pointless geometry, where there are no points, and thus no centres?
-Justify your answer: you may appeal to things we defined in class.
+Justify your answer: you may freely use any notions we defined in class from ball and parthood.

 2. In Euclidean geometry, do you think it is possible to define the relation of $x$ being 1 meter from $y$ using congruence and betweenness?
 Explain your answer either way.